 Then, set aside one or two hours a week (or more, if you are unemployed) to create and manage your Web identities.

-Even if you are currently happily (or unhappily) employed, a robust LinkedIn Profile can make you more effective in your existing job.
+Even if you are currently happily employed, a robust LinkedIn Profile can make you more effective in your existing job, making you and your employer visible to potential customers/clients and networking contacts.
 LinkedIn also lays good groundwork for your next job because it is so important to recruiters.